 Collection is the first step in a successful recycling process, however, collection systems vary across the EU.
-As result, EXTR:ACT will implement industry best practices to ensure that beverage cartons are collected in the most effective manner in order to ensure recycling takes place.
+As result, EXTR:ACT will advice on industry best practices to ensure that beverage cartons are collected in the most effective manner in order to ensure recycling takes place.

 High quality recycling is closely impacted by the effectiveness of the sorting process by which materials are recycled.
 EXTR:ACT researches optimal sorting systems to ensure new technologies and solutions are in place to improve the yield and the quality of collected materials in support of the overall recycling process.